redhat-actions/buildah-build/README.md

           some_arg=some_value
 ```

-### Building from scratch
+### Building without a Dockerfile

-Building from scratch requires more inputs, that would normally be specified in the Dockerfile.
+Building without a Dockerfile requires additional inputs, that would normally be specified in the Dockerfile.

-Do not set `dockerfiles` if you are doing a build from scratch, or a docker build will be performed, and the other inputs will be ignored.
+Do not set `dockerfiles` if you are doing a build from scratch.
+Otherwise those Dockerfiles will be used, and the inputs below will be ignored.

 - An output `image` name and usually a `tag`.
 - `base-image`